Sales and Trading Internship Interview Questions

 If you can find a more thorough listing of the exact naming conventions used by the bank you're interviewing with then that's fantastic.
 However, you really just need to know the kinds of products traded (the specific names of the desks, or how exactly they're delineated, is much less important).

-With the limited number of sales and trading internship positions available at the major investment banks, you need to come in prepared.
+With the limited number of sales and trading summer analyst positions available at the major investment banks, you need to come in prepared.

 Fortunately, you can reliably break down questions into the five types listed above and get up to speed quite quickly on the questions you need to have answers for.